-Best Waterproof Earbuds
+Best Waterproof Earbuds of 2021

 The Kurdene Wireless Earbuds are a solid set of TWS waterproof earbuds at a great price, all wrapped up in a case that is noticeably smaller and lighter than the competitors.
-The earbuds are a fairly standard size and sit a bit further out from the ear than other models we tested, but still stick to the theme of being remarkably lightweight.
-These headphones sport an IPX8 rating, and even the case is IPX6 rated — so you don't have to worry about leaving it by the poolside.
+The earbuds themselves are a fairly standard size and sit a bit further out from the ear than other models we tested, but they still stick to the theme of being remarkably lightweight.
+These headphones sport an IPX8 rating, and even the case is IPX6 rated — so you don't have to worry about leaving it poolside.
 The earbuds can be used independently, with nearly ubiquitous touch controls (except for volume and track navigation, which are side-specific), and have an impressive playback time of nearly seven hours.
 The earpieces are also worth mentioning: you don't have to push them in very far to achieve athletic stability, thanks to a stiffer rubber "spine" that increases in-ear support and security.

 The Kurdene earbuds have a clean EQ that is good enough for acoustic tracks but is treble-heavy and lacks any full-range resonance or deep bass kick.
 The driver — a "moving-coil, horn loudspeaker" — rattles around when running or performing exercises like box jumps.
 This can be very distracting and certainly detracts from the overall sound quality.
 The other major sacrifice of these price-point TWS headphones is their connection range, losing Bluetooth connection at 51 feet.
 So if you train in an Olympic-size pool (50 meters, 164 feet), plan on swimming a short-course (25 meters, 82 feet) to ensure you can keep your music playing.